 Roberts then found work as a model for the La Jolla Museum of Art, and spent his days surfing and combing the beach.
 It was the beginning of a new direction in his life.

-Shortly thereafter Roberts returned to Los Angeles and began getting work from a variety of Hollywood studios as a director, cinematographer, and film editor, which kept him busy through much of the mid- to late fifties.
+Shortly thereafter, Roberts returned to Los Angeles and began getting work from a variety of Hollywood studios as a director, cinematographer, and film editor, which kept him busy through much of the mid- to late-1950s.
 Roberts bought his first still camera during this time, and began shooting his friends and lovers.

-From the late fifties through the late seventies, Roberts’ photographs of young men were published in a variety of American and European magazines, including “Young Physique.”
+From the late 1950s through the late 1970s, Roberts’ photographs of young men were published in a variety of American and European magazines, including “Young Physique.”
 The artist then began receiving requests for prints from mail-order customers worldwide.

-In 1977 and then again in 1979 the Los Angeles Police Department raided Roberts’ home.
-During the 1979 raid the LAPD seized all of Roberts’ negatives, prints, cameras—even mailing lists.
-Without any ability to contact his customers or fill orders, Roberts’ business threatened to collapse.
-The LAPD refused to release the impounded property for over a year even though the city attorney found nothing actionable and charges were never filed against him.
-By 1981 Roberts decided to end his professional photography career.
-Then, in 1992 the LAPD raided Roberts’ home a third time, seizing portions of the same material as before.
-Again, no files were charged.
+In 1977, and again in 1979, the Los Angeles Police Department raided Roberts’ home.
+During the 1979 raid, the LAPD seized all of Roberts’ negatives, prints, cameras, and even mailing lists.
+Without any ability to contact his customers or fill orders, Roberts’ business was on the verge of collapse.
+The LAPD refused to release the impounded property for over a year, even though the city attorney found nothing actionable and charges were never filed against Roberts.
+By 1981, Roberts decided to end his professional photography career.
+In 1992 the LAPD raided Roberts’ home a third time, seizing portions of the same material as before.
+Again, no charges were filed.

 Mel Roberts died in 2007.